iconify/website/docs/libraries/index.md

 ## Utils

 [Iconify Utils](./utils/index.md) is a set of reusable functions used by icon components and other packages.
 Its main purpose is to read `[type]IconifyJSON` icon sets and extract data from it.

-Utils package contains the following functions:
+The Iconify Utils package contains the following functions:

 - Reading `[type]IconifyJSON` icon sets.
 - Extracting subsets of icons or single icons.